RDMJeanne/FolderStructure/README.md

 This repository contains

-1. A template folder structure for a PhD project in the life sciences, a one-stop-shop for an organised approach.
+1. A template folder structure for PhD work in the life sciences, a one-stop-shop for an organised approach.
 2. A collection of all the lower-level templates (zipped folder structures and READMEs)

 ## Aim